GR8-D3v/PoGG/README.md

 # PoGG
-Participation (o) Grade Games
+Participation (o) Grade Games <br>

-* Repo to test the functionality of GitHub.
+Repo to test the functionality of GitHub. <br>
-* so far, quite satisfied!
+so far, quite satisfied!